IGBIllinois/s3_posting/docs/config.md

 # Configuration

 ## S3 User
+- First create the bucket you wish to use
-- You need to create a S3 user with read/write permissions to the bucket.
+- Then you need to create a S3 user
 - For Amazon, a user can be created in IAM.
 Then a policy can be made in IAM.
 Then the policy can be applied to the user or group
 - An example for AWS policy is below.
 Replace \<BUCKETNAME\> with the name of the bucket
 ```